Patrick Sarsfield, 1st Earl of Lucan: Exile and death

 On arrival in France, Sarsfield became Major-General in the army of exiles, an appointment James made with great reluctance.
 In addition to other acts of perceived insubordination, Sarsfield allegedly told William's negotiators at Limerick "change but kings with us, and we will fight it over again".
 After the planned invasion of England was abandoned in 1692, the exiles became part of the French army, and Sarsfield a French marechal de camp.

-He fought at Steenkerque in August 1692, and was fatally wounded at the Battle of Landen in July 1693, dying at Huyseveral weeks later.
+He fought at Steenkerque in August 1692, and was fatally wounded at the Battle of Landen in July 1693, dying at Huy some time between 3 and 11 August.
 Despite several searches, no grave or burial record has been found, although a plaque at St Martin's church, Huy, has been set up in commemoration and an announcement in 2023 stated that, pending exhumation and identification, his remains had been located.
 Like much else, his reputed last words, "Oh that this had been shed for Ireland!", are apocryphal.